GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Chem Launcher
 - a direct hit from a Reinforcer/Firestarter will cause minimal damage, but will also consume Headhunter stacks (even on a headshot) and benefit from them, thus allowing you to kill a mob with it
 - penetrates cover (except the Riot Foam variant)

 ##### Firestarter
 - double tapping the button will remotely detonate gas clouds
-- you can bounce charges off walls
+- you can bounce charges off walls and ceilings
 - initial damage and ticks affected by DTA

 ##### Oxidizer
 - clouds can stack
 - flushes mobs out of cover
 - lethal when used in its overcharged form on a group of ensnared mobs (like in speedruns)
 - affected by DTA and OOCD

 ##### Reinforcer
 - much more effective at healing allies than yourself because only allies benefit from the initial burst heal
 - double tapping it while holding a TDI Kard Custom keeps the extra skill tier